stu92054/SukuShow-Deck-Miner/README.md

 >
 > As a precautionary measure, you can modify the line `num_processes = os.cpu_count() or 1` in `MainBatch.py` to `num_processes = 12`.
 The value `12` is an example; you can replace it with **any other value less than your CPU's total thread count** to reduce performance pressure.

-- **Resource Considerations**: Technically, you could include all available cards in the card pool for batch simulation.
-However, this demands **extremely powerful CPU performance, massive RAM, and ample simulation time**.
+- **Performance Considerations**: Technically, you could include all available cards in the card pool for batch simulation.
+However, this demands **extremely powerful CPU performance, a large amount of RAM, and ample simulation time**.
 Due to potential unforeseen issues, this approach is **not recommended**.
-- **Memory Accumulation**: Although deck generation and simulation stages in batch processing operate as a pipeline, which somewhat alleviates immediate memory pressure, **the simulation results for all decks will accumulate in memory until completion**.
+- **Memory Accumulation**: In batch processing, the deck generation and simulation stages run in a pipeline, which somewhat reduces immediate memory pressure.
+However, **the simulation results for all decks will accumulate in memory until completion**.
 Therefore, it's advised not to include too many cards in the card pool to prevent out-of-memory errors.

 ---